hl7ch/ch-vacd/input/pagecontent/vaccination-record-document.md

 ### Resource profiles
 * [CH VACD Vaccination Record Document Profile](StructureDefinition-ch-vacd-document-vaccination-record.html): Definition of the bundle for the vaccination record document.
 * [CH VACD VaccinationRecord Composition Profile](StructureDefinition-ch-vacd-composition-vaccination-record.html): Definition of the composition for the vaccination record document.
-* [CH VACD Immunization Section Profile](StructureDefinition-ch-vacd-section-immunization.html): Definition of the immunization part for all documents, except recommendation request and response documents.
+* [CH VACD Immunization Profile](StructureDefinition-ch-vacd-immunization.html): Definition of the immunization part for all documents, except recommendation request and response documents.
-* [CH VACD Medical Problems Section Profile](StructureDefinition-ch-vacd-section-medical-problems.html): Definition of the medical problems part for all documents, except recommendation request and response documents.
+* [CH VACD Medical Problems Profile](StructureDefinition-ch-vacd-medical-problems.html): Definition of the medical problems part for all documents, except recommendation request and response documents.
-* [CH VACD Past Illness Section Profile](StructureDefinition-ch-vacd-section-pastillnesses.html): Definition of the past illness part for all documents, except recommendation request and response documents.
+* [CH VACD Past Illness Profile](StructureDefinition-ch-vacd-pastillnesses.html): Definition of the past illness part for all documents, except recommendation request and response documents.
-* [CH VACD AllergyIntolerance Section Profile](StructureDefinition-ch-vacd-section-allergyintolerances.html): Definition of the AllergyIntolerance part for vaccination record documents.
+* [CH VACD AllergyIntolerance Profile](StructureDefinition-ch-vacd-allergyintolerances.html): Definition of the AllergyIntolerance part for vaccination record documents.
-* [CH VACD Other Relevant Observations Section](StructureDefinition-ch-vacd-section-other-observations.html): Definition of the other relevant observations part for all documents, except recommendation request and response documents.
+* [CH VACD Other Relevant Observations Section](StructureDefinition-ch-vacd-other-observations.html): Definition of the other relevant observations part for all documents, except recommendation request and response documents.
-* [CH VACD Laboratory And Serology Section Profile](StructureDefinition-ch-vacd-section-laboratory-serology.html): Definition of the labor and serology part for all documents, except recommendation request and response documents.
+* [CH VACD Laboratory And Serology Profile](StructureDefinition-ch-vacd-laboratory-serology.html): Definition of the labor and serology part for all documents, except recommendation request and response documents.
-* [CH VACD Pregnancy Section Profile](StructureDefinition-ch-vacd-section-pregnancy.html): Definition of the pregnancy part for all documents, except recommendation request and response documents.
+* [CH VACD Pregnancy Profile](StructureDefinition-ch-vacd-pregnancy.html): Definition of the pregnancy part for all documents, except recommendation request and response documents.
-* [CH VACD Immunization Recommendations Section Profile](StructureDefinition-ch-vacd-section-immunization-recommendations.html): Definition of the immunization recommendation part for all documents, except recommendation request and response documents.
+* [CH VACD Immunization Recommendations Profile](StructureDefinition-ch-vacd-immunization-recommendations.html): Definition of the immunization recommendation part for all documents, except recommendation request and response documents.